emergenzeHack/covid19italia_api/README.md

 # covid19italia_api
 The api of covid19italia dataset

-At the moment actived here https://covid19italiahelp.herokuapp.com/
+At the moment active here https://covid19italiahelp.herokuapp.com/ To use that

+## GET
-where data_field is one field name of the data list present in the issue dataset here https://raw.githubusercontent.com/emergenzeHack/covid19italia_data/master/issuesjson.json
+reports/data_field where data_field is one field name of the data list present in the issue dataset here https://raw.githubusercontent.com/emergenzeHack/covid19italia_data/master/issuesjson.json

 Example